taminater/LEAPs/content/leaps/leap-24.md

 ## Abstract
 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the LEAP is implemented, not *why* it should be done or *how* it will be done.
 If the LEAP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->
-This LEAP seeks to ratify the [proposal](https://gov.optimism.io/t/gf-phase-0-proposal-lyra-finance/202/2) made to the OP governance fund inside of the Lyra governance process.
+This LEAP seeks to ratify the [proposal](https://gov.optimism.io/t/gf-phase-0-proposal-lyra-finance/202/2) made to the OP governance fund inside of Lyra's governance framework.

 ##  Motivation
 <!--This is the problem statement.
 This is the *why* of the LEAP.
 It should clearly explain *why* the current state of the protocol is inadequate.
 It is critical that you explain *why* the change is needed, if the LEAP proposes changing how something is calculated, you must address *why* the current calculation is inaccurate or wrong.
 This is not the place to describe how the LEAP will address the issue!-->

 ## Specification